h963z57/email-docker/README.md

 # Email-docker

-> Don't forget create postfixadmin and configure database befor use this container
+> Don't forget create and configure database for postfixadmin befor use this container.

 # For run container (for create DKIM)